One of the most iconic forms of gamer community, arguably even more so than the E-Sports team

 - Alex from Runaways honed his leadership skills commanding a gaming clan on a MMORPG.

 - Noob depicts four of them.
 The titular Noob guild, just big enough to form a single Player Party, that has been shown playing other games in a bonus Runes Of Magic themed episode of the webseries and an audio episode.
-Relic Tracker's guild is in a similar situation.
-The Roxxor and Justice guild are much bigger and structured clans whose top Player Party is the only one ever seen.
+Relic Hunter guild is in a similar situation.
+The Roxxor and Justice guilds are much bigger and structured clans whose top Player Party is the only one ever seen.
 Justice's includes the person taking care of their admissions and she's seen rejecting any candidates that have a job and/or a significant other in real life because of the availability requirements.

 - World of Warcraft-based machinima tend to feature them: